-The second part, although examining on entitlement to claim capital allowances, is actually anchored on definition of plant
+The second part, although examining on entitlement to claim capital allowances, is actually anchored on definition of plant the office amounting to RM8,000.

 (b) James Lee, a lawyer commenced legal practice in January 2004.
-After commencement of his legal practice, Lee acquired a full set of reference books amounting to
+After commence his legal practice, Lee acquired a full set of reference books amounting any statutory provision (12 marks)